FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Registry

 The Registry is the starting point for configuring FluxaORM.
-It lets you register entity structs, connection pools (MySQL, Redis, local cache), and streams before validating everything into an immutable Engine.
+It lets you register entity structs, connection pools (MySQL, Redis, ClickHouse, Kafka, local cache), and async flush before validating everything into an immutable Engine.

 Creating a Registry